Enemas During Pregnancy – Types, Benefits & Alternatives

-- Eat Yoghurt: Yoghurt is rich in probiotics and therefore can help in getting rid of the bad bacteria from the body.
+- Eat Yoghurt: Yoghurt is rich in probiotics and, therefore, can help in getting rid of bad bacteria from the body.
 The calcium present discourages the growth of cells in the lining of the colon.

 - Eat High-Fibre Food: Eat high-fibre food items such as legumes, veggies, and whole grains to keep your gut health in check.
 Fibrous foods help in moving the food easily through the food canal and can ease the problem of constipation.

 - Drink Water: Drinking 8-10 glasses of water a day can help flush out toxins from your body.
 It may also help reduce water retention and keep your body hydrated.

 - Exercise: Being active during pregnancy can help assist in the smooth flow of bowel movements.
 You can indulge in light exercises.
 You can walk for 10-20 minutes or practice yoga for about half an hour.

 - Take Psyllium Seeds: Taking psyllium seeds can help cure constipation.
 However, it is suggested that you consult your doctor before taking these seeds, as these seeds can react against some medicines.